foundry-vtt-community/wiki.js/development/api/helpers.md

 (or arg1 arg2 arg3 ...)
 ```

-One warning with these: Your primary application logic should still be occuring within `getData`, you should use these only sparingly.
+One warning with these: Your primary application logic should still be occuring within `getData`/`_prepareContext`, you should use these only sparingly.

 ### Primitive Extensions